 What to expect at your Ultrasound Appointment:

-Welcome to our office and thank-you for choosing us as your ultrasound care provider.
+Welcome to our office and thank-you for choosing us as your Cheyenne ultrasound, pregnancy, and gynecologic care provider.
 If another Doctor’s office has referred you to us, we will be sending that provider a report, but we will also try to give you as much information as possible.
 We are very proud to currently be the only AIUM–accredited ultrasound department for obstetrical and gynecologic ultrasound in the state of Wyoming.
 AIUM accreditation means that our ultrasound program has passed a rigorous evaluation including patient safety and comfort issues, sanitation, maintenance of reliable records, and proper training and continued education of doctors and ultrasonographers.
-We provide a wide range of ultrasound services including: first trimester scans, fetal anatomy surveys, fetal growth and biophysical scans, scans on multiple gestations, and second opinion/consultation.
+Our Cheyenne team provide a wide range of ultrasound services including: first trimester scans, fetal anatomy surveys, fetal growth and biophysical scans, scans on multiple gestations, and second opinion/consultation.

 Our AIUM-accredited ultrasound department employs ultrasonographers who specialize in the field of obstetrics and gynecology.
 We have state-of-the-art ultrasound machines.
 All scans are interpreted by one of our board-certified obstetricians-gynecologists.

 Video taping for non-diagnostic purposes is not performed; however, keepsake still images of your baby will be provided.
 Please be aware that fetal position, or other anatomical factors, may limit our ability to obtain optimal keepsake images.